 The Frances Lehman Loeb Art Center

-A selection of 30 works by African American artists, most of which were acquired in the last decade, was on view in the Focus Gallery in an exhibition titled Reflections: Portrayals of and by African Americans through August 19, 2018.
+A selection of 30 works by African American artists, most of which were acquired in the last decade, were on view in the Focus Gallery in an exhibition titled Reflections: Portrayals of and by African Americans from April 10–Aug 19, 2018.

 The following images are some of the works displayed in the aforementioned exhibition.